Amortized Bayesian Workflow

 \paragraph{Summary network.} We use a DeepSet as the summary network, which maps the input dataset to a 16-dimensional summary statistic.
 The DeepSet has a depth of 2, uses a \emph{gelu} activation, mean inner pooling layers, 64 units in the equivariant and invariant modules, and 5\% dropout.

-\paragraph{Training-phase diagnostics.} The closed-world diagnostics (parameter recovery and simulation-based calibration checking) in \autoref{app:fig:training_diagnostics-psychometric} indicate that the neural network training has successfully converged to an acceptable posterior approximator within the scope of the training set.
+\paragraph{Training-phase diagnostics.} The closed-world diagnostics (parameter recovery and simulation-based calibration checking) in \autoref{app:fig:training_diagnostics-psychometric} indicate that the neural network training has successfully converged to an acceptable posterior estimator within the scope of the training set.

 \paragraph{Test datasets.} Our empirical evaluation uses 8,526 mouse behavioral datasets from the International Brain Laboratory public database \citep{theinternationalbrainlaboratoryStandardizedReproducibleMeasurement2021}.
 We retrieve the data using the provided API with the argument \texttt{task="biasedChoiceWorld"}, which corresponds to behavioral data collected after the mice have completed training.
 Each dataset is processed into an observation tensor of shape $(9, 3)$, where each row contains the number of correct trials $y_i$, the total number of trials $n_i$, and the stimulus level $x_i$.